phalcon-orphanage/docs/en/api/phalcon_db.md

 ```
 Allows to execute the statement again.
 Some database systems don't
 support scrollable cursors.
 So, as cursors are forward only, we need to
-execute the cursor again to fetch rows from the begining
+execute the cursor again to fetch rows from the beginning

 ```php